 The first few years of a child's life are a foundation that shapes their future development.
-Creating an environment in which children can grow and thrive is a key part in ensuring their long-term health and happiness.
+Creating an environment in which children can grow and thrive is key to ensuring their long-term health and happiness.

 Dimension 1: Family Economy